 Vyana Mudra

-Vyana mudra is a yogic hand pose or gesture used to control blood circulation in the body.
 It is associated with a healthy lifestyle and is considered responsible for Vyana Vayu.
-Vyana Vayu is related to the water element and the health cycle.
+Vyana Vayu is one of the 5 vital vayus, also known as prana vayus, in the body, meaning “outward air.”
 The Vyana Vayu travels throughout the body.
 Its function is to maintain blood circulation in all macro and microchannels.

 In this mudra, both the index and middle finger have to be touched with the thumb.
 Apart from this, the rest of the fingers are upright.